 Bottles and rollers need careful alignment.
 Roller generators must be accurately parallel to the bike wheel, but this is often guaranteed by the bike frame and generator mount.
 The axis of rotation of a bottle generator must intersect the axis of rotation of the bike wheel.
 This requires careful alignment.

 Also, the roller must not run on a portion of the tire sidewall that has lumps, such as molded-in letters.
-Some tires feature “generator [or dynamo] tracks” on their sidewalls, smooth tracks except for a fine file thread.
+Some tires feature “generator [or dynamo] tracks” on their sidewalls, smooth tracks except for a fine file tread.
 A few bottle generators have rubber rollers that can run on a rim’s braking surface.
 These are very quiet and less prone to slip.

 Additional connections.
-A generator may also be used to charge a lamp for night-time use when bicycle camping, or a cell-hone or GPS unit -- more about this is in our article Riding with RidewthGPS.
+A generator may also be used to charge a lamp for night-time use when bicycle camping, or a cell-phone or GPS unit -- more about this is in our article Riding with RidewthGPS.

 What about carbon fiber?
 The popularity of plastic bikes has especially complicated the fitting of bottle generators.
 Clamping to carbon fiber forks or seatstays is seldom recommended.
 Custom brackets may be needed, if indeed the project is possible.
 Hub generators avoid this problem; and as a general rule, if you can afford a carbon fiber frame, you can afford a hub generator!